calref/cboe/StyleGuide.md

 operator should bind to the type, not the variable.
 Never declare another type in the same declaration as a pointer or reference.

 Do not put parentheses around return values.
+Do not put redundant parentheses around comparisons mixed in with logical operators.

 If a constructor initializer must be wrapped, put the colon on the first line and one variable per line thereafter.